yookyung1310/BPR_toolbox/README.md

 1. Please copy the BPRtoolbox_tutorial folder to your Desktop folder, and run BPRtoolbox_tutorial.m in the BPRtoolbox_tutorial folder.
 (Type N to the question when you run the code first.
 It will apply pupil data preprocessing and BPR correction both.
 Type Y if it has been processed, then it will load the previously preprocessed data and run BPR correction only)

 2. It will show how BPR works with 2 example subjects' data from the fixation task (Yoo et al. 2021).
-It will take 10-30 minutes depending on your hardware in this case.
+It will take 10-30 minutes depending on your hardware.

 3. Please read BPR toolbox tutorial keynote.pdf to appreciate the preprocessing and correction result with simple descriptions.